8) Provisions (other than employee benefits)

 The Company has long term investments in subsidiaries which are measured at cost less impairment.
 The management assesses the performance of these entities including the future projections and relevant economic and market conditions in which they operate to identify if there is any indicator of impairment (including impairment reversal) in the carrying value of the investments. ln case indicators of impairment exist, the impairment loss is measured by estimating the recoverable amounts based on the 'value-in-use' estimates determined using discounted cash flow projections (level 3).
 The future cash flow projections are specific to the entity based on its business plan and may not be the same as those of market participants.
 The future cash flows consider key assumptions such as occupancy, average room revenue, operating margin etc. with due consideration for the potential risks given the current economic environment in which the entity operates.
 The discount rates used are based on weighted average cost of capital and reflects market's assessment of the risks specific to the asset as well as time value of money.

-As at March 31, 2024, impairment loss recognized in books in respect to the carrying value of investments in subsidiaries is as follows:
+As at March 31, 2025, impairment loss recognised in books in respect to the carrying value of investments in subsidiaries is as follows:

 During the year ended March 31, 2024, Company has acquired 100% of the securities held by Sellers in ACIC Portfolio as part of a share swap transaction, wherein the purchase consideration has been discharged by issue and allotment of 37,462,680 equity shares of face value ' 1 each at a premium of ' 237.15 to the Sellers.
 The Company has incurred acquisition related cost such as legal fees and due diligence costs amounting to ' 15.01.
 These costs have been adjusted from securities premium.

-58 During the year ended March 31, 2024, the Company has sold its investment in Duet India Hotels (Bangalore) Private Limited to Duet India Hotels (Hyderabad) Private Limited through transfer of 100% equity shares.
+57 During the year ended March 31, 2024, the Company had sold its investment in Duet India Hotels (Bangalore) Private Limited to Duet India Hotels (Hyderabad) Private Limited through transfer of 100% equity shares.
 Both companies are wholly owned subsidiaries of the Company.
-Further, a scheme of amalgamation dated March 23, 2024 has been filed during the current year for merger of Duet India Hotels (Bangalore) Private Limited (Transferor company) with Duet India Hotels (Hyderabad) Private Limited (Transferee company).
-The scheme is pending for approval from regulatory authorities.
+Further, a scheme of amalgamation dated March 23, 2024 was filed during the quarter ended March 31, 2024 for merger of Duet India Hotels (Bangalore) Private Limited (Transferor company) with Duet India Hotels (Hyderabad) Private Limited (Transferee company).
+During the year ended March 31, 2025, the regulatory authorities have approved the said scheme on November 3, 2024 (Appointed date: February 29, 2024).

 As per our report of even date attached